Loss of retirement income fund

 The Fund is invested in a diverse range of asset classes.
 Investments may be made directly or indirectly by holding shares or units of pooled, segregated or mutual funds, unit trusts, exchange- traded vehicles, corporations, companies, partnerships or other entities invested in securities or property.

-Permitted investments include investments made in and through IMCO pooled funds and IMCO joint co-investment vehicles, provided that: (a) each particular IMCO pooled fund conforms to the applicable IMCO investment policy statement; and, (b) WSIB has provided a written consent, or otherwise contractually agreed, to the investment of the assets of the Fund in each such IMCO pooled fund and IMCO joint co-investment vehicle.
+Permitted investments include investments made in and through IMCO pooled funds and IMCO joint co-investment vehicles, provided that: (a) each IMCO pooled fund conforms to the applicable IMCO investment policy statement; and (b) the WSIB has provided a written consent, or otherwise contractually agreed, to the investment of the assets of the Fund in each such IMCO pooled fund and IMCO joint co-investment vehicle.

 The minimum credit rating for investments in this asset class is R-1 Mid by DBRS Morningstar, or a comparable rating given by a credit rating agency recognized by a competent authority.

-b.
-Fixed Income: This asset class seeks to provide interest rate sensitivity, liquidity, safety and diversification for the Fund, particularly when economic conditions are weak, or when market or economic shocks precipitate a flight to lower risk investments.
-Nominal bonds mitigate deflation risk while real return or inflation-linked bonds, which may also be held, mitigate inflation risk.
-However, returns are expected to be lower than other asset classes.
+2. Fixed Income: This asset class provides exposure to government bonds and seeks to provide interest rate sensitivity, liquidity, safety and diversification for the Fund, particularly when economic conditions are weak, or when market or economic shocks precipitate a flight to lower risk investments.
+Nominal bonds mitigate deflation risk while inflation-linked bonds mitigate inflation risk.
+Returns are expected to be higher than Cash and Money Market, but lower than other asset classes.

 The minimum credit rating for investments in this asset class is BBB- by S&P Global Ratings, or a comparable rating given by a credit rating agency recognized by a competent authority.

-c.
-Global Credit: This asset class is intended to provide broad exposure to global fixed income credit markets.
+3. Global Credit: This asset class is intended to provide broad exposure to global credit markets.
 Investments may include public and private investments and may be rated investment grade or non-investment grade.
-Although Credit investments are a form of fixed income, for purposes of the Policy Asset Mix they are separately classified as their performance tends not to be highly correlated with high-quality fixed income or with equities and, as a result, Credit investments are expected to enhance the Fund’s returns and diversification.
+Although these investments could be considered a form of fixed income, for purposes of the Policy Asset Mix they are separately classified as their performance tends not to be highly correlated with high-quality government fixed income assets.
+Credit investments are expected to enhance the Fund’s returns and diversification.

-d.
-Equities: This asset class is expected to provide higher investment returns than other asset classes over the long run and the opportunity to participate in the long-term growth of the global economy, but is expected to exhibit higher variability in returns from year to year.
+4. Equities: This asset class is expected to provide higher investment returns than Fixed Income or Global Credit over the long run and the opportunity to participate in the long-term growth of the global economy but is expected to exhibit higher variability in returns.

 1. Public Equity: This asset class provides broad exposure to global, publicly-traded equity markets.

-f.
-Real Assets: Real assets consist of Real Estate and Infrastructure, both of which are generally illiquid, and returns are expected to be higher than liquid fixed income investments.
+5. Real Assets: Real assets consist of Global Real Estate and Global Infrastructure, both of which are generally illiquid, and returns are expected to be higher than Fixed Income.

-1. Global Real Estate: This asset class includes holdings in real estate properties and investment funds diversified across global markets and office, retail, industrial, multi-residential and mixed-use property types.
-Real estate is expected to provide a stable source of income and to keep pace over time with inflation, mitigating the risk of unexpected inflation.
+1. Global Real Estate: This asset class includes holdings in real estate properties and investment funds diversified across global geographies, sectors and property types.
+Real estate is expected to provide a stable source of income and to keep pace over time with inflation, thus mitigating the risk of unexpected inflation over the long term.

 2. Global Infrastructure: This asset class includes assets that provide essential services and facilities, many of which operate with regulated or strategic competitive advantages.
-Revenues are typically generated under long-term contracts, which offer stable cash flows with inflation sensitivity.
+Revenues are often generated under long-term contracts, which offer stable cash flows and may offer inflation sensitivity.

 6.2.
 Derivative Investments

-Financial instruments that derive their value from other financial instruments, economic or financial indicators, including but not limited to derivatives of equity, fixed income, commodities or currency-related investments, futures and/or forward contracts, swaps, options, warrants, depositary receipts, rights or other similar instruments, are all permitted for any of the following purposes:
+Financial instruments that derive their value from other financial instruments, economic or financial indicators, including but not limited to derivatives of equity, fixed income, commodities or currency-related investments, futures and/or forward contracts, swaps, options, warrants, depositary receipts, rights or other similar instruments, are all permitted to:

-4. To manage allocations to asset classes or investment strategies, including, but not limited to, rebalancing.
+4. Manage allocations to asset classes or investment strategies, including, but not limited to, rebalancing.

 6.3.
 Other Investments

-Annuities, deposit administration contracts or other insurance contracts issued by entities authorized to issue such instruments by the Insurance Companies Act (Canada), or any successor legislation, or comparable laws.
+Investments in commodities (e.g., gold) and annuities, deposit administration contracts or other insurance contracts issued by entities authorized to issue such instruments by the Insurance Companies Act (Canada), or any successor legislation, or comparable laws are permitted.

 6.4.
 Short Selling of Securities